 In addition to the documents that are legally required like the articles of incorporation and bylaws, there are a number of policies you should put in place.
 Here are the basics that every organization should have, no matter its size:

-Financial policies – how will money be handled?
-How will the group ensure that there are checks and balances.
+Financial policies – how will the money be handled?
+How will the group ensure that there are checks and balances?
 Yes, you may trust everyone now, but things happen and new people will come in as the organization grows.
 Keep it clean and ethical with solid policies.
 Plus, having clear financial statements will impress funders.
 Blue Avocado has a fantastic financial policies and procedures template.
 For a small organization, you will need to simplify it some, but this is a solid core of the policies you will need.

 Annual budget – What do you expect to raise over the next year?
 What are your expenses?
 See my article on nonprofit budgeting to get started.

 Board member job descriptions – what do the board members actually do?
 What is the actual time commitment?
 How does someone join the board?

 Conflict of Interest policy – for all board members and management staff.
-This is required by the IRS, but is also just a good practice.
+This is required by the IRS but is also just good practice.
 Here’s a good discussion and samples.
 Also, this is a good basic policy.

 Code of Conduct and Ethics – discussion and samples here